mridulsingh8390/githubaction-pipeline/eks-upgrade/README.md

 and combined with `set -o pipefail`, that aborted the script right before it could report success.
 Fixed by appending `|| true` to that line — if your copy predates this fix, that's the symptom to look for.

+### Node group loop mysteriously fails with `ResourceNotFoundException` for a numeric name like "1001"

+This was the hardest bug found while building this pipeline — worth documenting in full since it's genuinely non-obvious and could resurface if this script is ever modified.

+**Symptom:** a node group listing/upgrade step processes what looks like the right file (`cat`-ing the intermediate file shows the correct group name, e.g. `migration-ng`), but the very next line reports a completely different value — a handful of small numbers like `1001 100 118 999 4` — and then fails trying to operate on a node group with that numeric name, which obviously doesn't exist.

+**Root cause: `GROUPS` is a reserved special variable in bash.** It's automatically populated with the numeric group IDs (GIDs) of the current user — per the bash manual, *"Assignment to GROUPS has no effect."* An earlier version of this script named its own array `GROUPS` to hold node group names, colliding with this built-in.
+Every attempt to write to it was silently discarded; what got read back out was bash's own real GID list for the `runner` user on the Actions runner, not the intended node group names.

+**This produced a cascade of misleading symptoms** across several rounds of debugging — "broken pipe" errors (from unrelated `mapfile`/process- substitution races that were real but not the actual cause), then seemingly-corrupted log pastes, before the actual raw (unrendered) log file made the group-ID numbers recognizable for what they were.

+**Fix:** never name a custom variable `GROUPS`.
+This pipeline uses `NODE_GROUPS` instead.
+Other bash-reserved names to avoid for the same
+reason: `HOSTNAME`, `SECONDS`, `RANDOM`, `PPID`, `UID`, `EUID`, `BASH_*`, `HOME`, `PATH`, `IFS` — a project-specific prefix (like `NODE_GROUPS` instead of `GROUPS`) sidesteps this entire class of bug.

+**If you're debugging something that looks like this again:** always pull the raw/unrendered log file (workflow run → job → gear icon → *Download log archive*, or `gh run view --log`) rather than copy-pasting from the browser's rendered log view.
+Browser-rendered logs on large or fast- scrolling steps can appear to drop or scramble lines in ways that look like corruption but often aren't — the raw file is the only fully trustworthy source when a bug doesn't make sense.